TorGuard VPN review

 For example, you can make the app automatically open a particular website, close a program, or map a network drive.

 Under the Network tab, you can manage your DNS options.
 This feature might come in handy when a website blocks the DNS of your VPN provider.
 In that case, you can select an alternative DNS to bypass these restrictions.
-You can choose from a lot of different options, including Level3, Google, OpenDNS, and even Cloudflare, which might work in China.
+You can choose from a lot of different options, including Level3, Google, OpenDNS, or Cloudflare.
+Now, you can also access China DNS servers, designed specifically to operate well inside China.

 Is TorGuard safe & secure?

 TorGuard VPN is a secure service that makes a huge effort to make your browsing as private as possible.
 This includes military-grade encryption, a selection of the best tunneling protocols (like WireGuard), WebRTC and IPv6 leak prevention, and a kill switch.

 Like the majority of top VPNs on the market, TorGuard VPN uses AES-256 encryption by default.
 Brute-forcing it using current technology would take millions (or even billions) of years, which makes AES-256 trusted by major organizations, governments, and the military.